OUR

 Martin’s passion is for every person, in need, to receive the support they need in order for them to live a happy and fruitful life.

-Rachel Stout - Team Leader
+Rachel Stout - Advocacy & Advice Manager

 Rachel has a BA (Hons) in Applied Social Studies in Social Care.
 Much of Rachel’s career has been involved with working with some of most disadvantaged and isolated people.
 Rachel moved over from her native Limerick in 2019 where she worked in homeless sector in Brighton and Hove.
 She previously worked in social care sector in Ireland and worked in residential care services supporting adults with intellectual disabilities and also young people in care.